 Another will be removing the fuel excise and bringing back the good old days when petrol cost 99 cents a litre.

 Another election priority is housing affordability, which he says can be solved by cutting taxes and charges and loosening regulation around constructing new houses.

 He believes parents should reserve the right to withdraw their children from the Safe Schools program as well as from vaccinations.

 He also wants to see reforms to the Family Courts, which he believes is a "huge inefficient bureaucracy" that frequently delivers unjust outcomes.

 These and other election promises Mr Ellis will be bringing with him on the campaign trail as voters head to the polls on May 18.

-While you're with us, did you know that you can now receive updates straight to your inbox every Monday at 6am from The Area News?
-To make sure you're up to date with all the Griffith and MIA news you can sign up here.
+While you're with us, you can now receive updates straight to your inbox every Friday at 6am from The Irrigator.
+To make sure you're up to date with all news in Leeton sign up here.